 Here are the steps for Status of Legislation:

 - To President

 Summary: H.R.1367 — 115th Congress (2017-2018)All Information (Except Text)

 (Sec.
-2) This bill provides that the annual determination of the Veterans Health Administration (VHA) staff shortages shall include shortages for five clinical and five non-clinical occupations for each network.
+2) This bill provides that the annual determination of the Veterans Health Administration (VHA) staff shortages shall include shortages for a minimum of five clinical and five non-clinical occupations for each network.
 (Such determination currently includes the five occupations for which there are the largest Department of Veterans Affairs [VA]-wide shortages.)